socialgorithm/docs/sections/participate/tic-tac-toe.md

 1. Play a valid move.
 1. Receive and record an opponent's move.

-> Now is a good time to ensure you have the `tic-tac-toe-starter` repository available (see [The Welcome Page](../participate.md)), and open it in your code editor.
+> Now is a good time to ensure you have the `tic-tac-toe-player` repository available (see [The Welcome Page](../participate.md)), and open it in your code editor.

 ## The Starter Player